These 30 Alabama Towns Have Some Of The Most Bizarre Names Ever

 27. Scratch Ankle, Alabama – The way this Monroe County community got its name is train workers would often see the locals scratching their ankles from mosquito bites.

 Well, there you have it!
-A list of 30 Alabama town names that many would consider bizarre.
+A list of 30 weird town names in Alabama that many would consider bizarre.
 Please keep in mind that many of these places aren’t incorporated, but they were once a town and many still remain on the state map.
-This is not an all-inclusive list, so if you can think of any other bizarre Alabama town names, please leave them in the comments below.
+This is not an all-inclusive list, so if you can think of any other weird town names in Alabama, please leave them in the comments below.